23 Best Breeds of Rabbit Price in India

 Do rabbits eat apples?

 Rabbits have more personality and make better companion pets.
 They also have more complex needs, so guinea pigs are less of a responsibility than rabbits.
-If you have time and can adhere to a schedule, rabbits are an excellent company.
+Rabbits are an excellent company if you have time and can adhere to a schedule.
 Guinea pigs are less demanding family pets.
-Guinea pigs are a little more fragile than rabbits, and so are more suitable for older children.
+Guinea pigs are a little more fragile than rabbits and are more suitable for older children.
 Younger children (under constant adult supervision) can handle a lot of different rabbit breeds.
 Rabbits do have more neurons in their brains than guinea pigs do.
-This should have made them smarter and more intelligent than guinea pigs.
+This should have made them more innovative and more intelligent than guinea pigs.

 Which is the largest rabbit breed?